 Try to have a plan for your return as there may not always be an option outside of walking.

-*** The Final Word – With great things to do in Zunil, it’s an excellent day trip form Xela ***
+*** The Final Word – With a few interesting attractions, Zunil makes an excellent day trip form Xela ***

 Visited in August 2016